 A single discount rate of 6.75% was used to measure the TPL for the measurement period ending December 31, 2023.
 This single discount rate was based on the expected rate of return on pension plan investments of 6.75%.
 Based on the stated assumptions and the projection of cash flows as of each year ending December 31, the Plan's fiduciary net position and future contributions were sufficient to finance all the future benefit payments of the current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of the projected benefit payments to determine the TPL.
+Therefore, the long-term expected rate of return on pension plan investments to determine the TPL.